OfficialAkitaInu/SmartContracts/README.md

 end, follow [Docker's instructions](https://docs.docker.com/compose/install/) to download and install Docker Compose if you haven't already.

+Next, run `docker-compose up -d`.
+This should start all containers.

+Connect to your SmartContracts container with:
+`docker ps` and get the Container ID for the smart contracts container, then `docker exec -it <container_id> /bin/bash`

 ### 6. Clone and start Algorand Sandbox

-Clone [Algorand's Sandbox environment](https://github.com/algorand/sandbox) and spin up a sandbox TestNet isntance using the following command in your terminal:
+Clone [Algorand's Sandbox environment](https://github.com/algorand/sandbox) and spin up a sandbox TestNet instance using the following command in your terminal:

 ```bash
 sandbox/sandbox up testnet
 ```

-This will take a couple minuntes, and once it's done you'll be returned back to your current working directory in your terminal.
+This will take a couple of minutes, and once it's done you'll be returned back to your current working directory in your terminal.

 To ensure that this worked, you can list the running containers by running this in